All About Structural Iron and Steel Workers

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-There were about 70,200 jobs for Structural Iron or Steel Worker in 2016 (in the United States).
+In the United States, there were 70,200 jobs for Structural Iron or Steel Worker in 2016.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 9,000 new jobs for Structural Iron or Steel Worker by 2026.
-The BLS estimates 8,700 yearly job openings in this field.
+There will be an estimated 8,700 positions for Structural Iron or Steel Worker per year.

 The states with the most job growth for Structural Iron or Steel Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Louisiana.
 These states have the worst job growth for this type of profession.